ZayK1/Orbital-TeamYiZ/README.md

 You can access the deployed frontend at:
 🔗 [https://orbital-team-viz-frontend.vercel.app/](https://orbital-team-viz-frontend.vercel.app/)

-> **Note:** The "Generate Plan" feature may not work on the deployed app due to Render's free trial memory limit.
+> **Note:** The "Generate Plan" feature is not fully implemented for now.
 > A "Sample Plan" button has been added to preview how a plan is generated for any skill.
-> The full "Generate Plan" functionality works locally.
+> The full "Generate Plan" will be added later

 ---